 For adventure-seekers, you shouldn’t miss this exciting tour to the authentic, less-travelled part of the island, the South Coast of Chania.

-- Hike through one of Crete’s prettiest off-the-beaten-path gorges with a local mountain guide by your side.
+- Walk through one of Crete’s prettiest off-the-beaten-path villages with a local by your side.

 - Catch a speedboat to explore a spectacular Venetian fortress islet Spinalonga in the Gulf of Elounda.